awsdocs/amazon-vpc-peering-guide/doc_source/create-vpc-peering-connection.md

 1. When prompted for confirmation, choose **Accept request**\.

 1. Choose **Modify my route tables now** to add a route to the VPC route table so that you can send and receive traffic across the peering connection\.
+For more information, see [Update your route tables for a VPC peering connection](vpc-peering-routing.md)\.

 ## Create with VPCs in the same account and different Regions<a name="same-account-different-region"></a>